What's New in 17R3

 Changing an Event Date Prompts Reason for Change

 When users change Event’s dates, Vault prompts them to select a reason for change in the same way as when they change Item values.
 Organizations can work with Veeva Support to configure the list of reasons for change to have different change reason options than Item-level change reasons.
-Learn more about changing Event Dates.

 Freeze & Lock all Forms in an Event

 This feature allows EDC users with freeze or lock permissions to be able to apply or undo these actions to all forms in an event.
 Users can apply these actions by selecting Freeze All Forms or Lock All Forms from the Event’s More Actions menu.
-Learn more about freezing and locking all Forms in an Event.

 Users with the ability to open manual queries can now create queries against an Event.
 Users can use Event queries to raise questions or get clarification about Event-level details, such as the Event date.
 To create an Event query, users with Create Query permission (CRAs and data managers) can select Open Query from the Event’s More Actions menu.
-Learn more about creating queries against Events.

 Users who answer queries (Investigators and CRCs) can do so from the casebook schedule, in the same way they would for an Item query.